company culture

 Her No. 1 piece of advice for taking work on the road is to do your research.

-“For each destination, use apps, blog sites, and coverage maps to assess cellular coverage—I never dreamed I would be so concerned with the proximity of a cell tower!”
-Jansen said.
+“For each destination, use apps, blog sites, and coverage maps to assess cellular coverage—I never dreamed I would be so concerned with the proximity of a cell tower!” said Jansen, director of content production.

 “It’s also helpful to identify alternate workspaces so you have a backup in place if needed.
 For example, on a recent trip we discovered an inexpensive shared workspace with solid WiFi access, and most ranger/park stations have free WiFi that has saved me more than once.”